pocc/tshark.dev/content/share/talking_about_captures.md

 <u>___When in doubt, use fewer words.___</u>

-It is possible to have a pagelong paragraph of an email.
+It is possible to have a page-long paragraph of an email.
 Nobody will read this.

 It's better to break it up into small sections that each have a purpose.
 Make it easy for the recipient to skim and find the information relevant to them.
-Generally speaking, you'll want to have at least four sections:
+Generally speaking, you'll want to have at least four sections that answer these questions:

 * Problem Statement: What's wrong in a sentence or two?
 * Problem State: What work did you do / Are there any new developments related to the problem?
 * Analysis: What are the effects of this new problem state?
-* Action Items: What do people in the thread need to do next?
+* Action Items: What needs to be done and by who?

 ## Possible Sections